 The purpose of this report is to provide students, faculty, staff, and other stakeholders with campus safety information including crime statistics and procedures to follow to report a crime.
 This report is prepared by the Emergency Manager and is available electronically at www.emporia.edu.
-Requests for printed copies and any questions regarding this report should be directed to the Office of Student Affairs, telephone 620-341-5269, or e-mail at amchenr1@emporia.edu
+Requests for printed copies and any questions regarding this report should be directed to the Office of Emergency Management, telephone 620- 341-5089, or e-mail at amers@emporia.edu.